IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 ### Functional Similarity Visualisations

 For the functional analysis of neural networks Fort et al., employed a TSNE embedding visualisation to visualise qualitatively how functions diverge.
-Their findings showed that despite neural networks having very similliar loss and accuracy they are respresneted in different functional spaces.
-The visualisation servered as compelling evidence for neural networks forming different noisy functionsds<d-cite key="hansen1990neural"></d-cite>.
+Their findings showed that although neural networks have similar loss and accuracy, they are represented in different functional spaces.
+The visualisation served as compelling evidence for neural networks forming different noisy functions <d-cite key="hansen1990neural"></d-cite>.
 In the recreation of this plot we have used TSNE visualisations and other embeddings (PCA, MDS and Spectral Embeddings) to show the same functional divergence.
-In the figure below we plot the function during training which shows that neural networks become increasingly functionally dissimilair over training.
-The agreeement of this general trend across different embedding stratergies shows that this finding is robust.
+In the figure below, we plot the function during training, which shows that neural networks become increasingly functionally dissimilar over training.
+The agreement of this general trend across different embedding strategies shows that this finding is robust.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">